Home / Methodology

 • Timestamped refresh metadata on generated snapshot records.

-• Public source links surfaced on profile and analytics pages.
+• Primary-source links surfaced on profile and analytics pages.

-• Known data gaps are shown explicitly instead of inferred.
+• Known data gaps are shown explicitly rather than silently filled.

 Data Cadence

-• Current-member activity snapshots are refreshed regularly through admin scripts.
+• Current-member activity snapshots refresh daily via admin scripts.

-• Finance enrichment runs on configurable schedules with cycle-aware freshness checks.
+• Campaign finance enrichment runs hourly for current members with cycle-aware freshness checks.

-• Historical records may rely on curated overrides where federal APIs are incomplete.
+• Historical members may rely on curated local overrides when federal APIs are incomplete.